tkhamez/neucore/doc/API.md

 - Lists all watchlists with view permission. `GET /user/watchlist/list-available`
-- List of player accounts that have characters in one of the configured alliances or corporations and additionally have other characters in another player (not NPC) corporation that is not whitelisted and have not been manually excluded. `GET /user/watchlist/{id}/players`
+- List of player accounts that have characters in one of the configured alliances or corporations and additionally have other characters in another player (not NPC) corporation that is not on the allowlist and have not been manually excluded. `GET /user/watchlist/{id}/players`
-- Accounts from the watchlist with members in one of the blacklisted alliances or corporations. `GET /user/watchlist/{id}/players-blacklist`
+- Accounts from the watchlist with members in one of the alliances or corporations from the kicklist. `GET /user/watchlist/{id}/players-kicklist`
 - List of exempt players. `GET /user/watchlist/{id}/exemption/list`
 - List of corporations for this list. `GET /user/watchlist/{id}/corporation/list`
 - List of alliances for this list. `GET /user/watchlist/{id}/alliance/list`
-- List of corporations for the blacklist. `GET /user/watchlist/{id}/blacklist-corporation/list`
+- List of corporations for the kicklist. `GET /user/watchlist/{id}/kicklist-corporation/list`
-- List of alliances for the blacklist. `GET /user/watchlist/{id}/blacklist-alliance/list`
+- List of alliances for the kicklist. `GET /user/watchlist/{id}/kicklist-alliance/list`
-- List of corporations for the corporation whitelist. `GET /user/watchlist/{id}/whitelist-corporation/list`
+- List of corporations for the corporation allowlist. `GET /user/watchlist/{id}/allowlist-corporation/list`
-- List of alliances for the alliance whitelist. `GET /user/watchlist/{id}/whitelist-alliance/list`
+- List of alliances for the alliance allowlist. `GET /user/watchlist/{id}/allowlist-alliance/list`

 #### watchlist-manager